-Brennan was first published at the age of nineteen and has contributed regularly to publications such as The Guardian, Guitar Player, Sound on Sound, Pollstar, Talkhouse, CounterPunch, Modern Drummer, the Vinyl District, Flood, Zero Magazine, Huck, Songlines, and Tape Op.
+Brennan was first published at the age of nineteen and has contributed regularly to publications such as The Guardian, Guitar Player, NPR, Sound on Sound, Pollstar, Talkhouse, CounterPunch, Modern Drummer, Fretboard Journal, American Songwriter, the Vinyl District, Flood, Zero Magazine, Huck, Songlines, and Tape Op.

 "Nepotism and academia are both antithetical to major pop-culture revolutions.
 Innovation has almost, without fail, routinely risen culturally from the bottom to the top, not from the aristocracy that now rules much of the misnomered 'indie' rock world.
 Pop culture is rarely a trickle down affair.
-Be it James Brown, Elvis Presley, Billie Holiday, Bob Marley, Louis Armstrong, Grandmaster Flash, Edith Piaf, Johnny Rotten, Woody Guthrie, Sister Rosetta Tharpe, Bill Monroe, Kurt Cobain, Lee "Scratch" Perry, The Carter Family, Miriam Makeba, Blind Lemon Jefferson, Django Reinhardt, Chavela Vargas or Eminem, many of the most important artists historically have originated from less than auspicious circumstances." --Ian Brennan
+Be it James Brown, Elvis Presley, Billie Holiday, Bob Marley, Louis Armstrong, Grandmaster Flash, Edith Piaf, Johnny Rotten, Woody Guthrie, Sister Rosetta Tharpe, Bill Monroe, Kurt Cobain, Lee "Scratch" Perry, The Carter Family, Miriam Makeba, Amália Rodrigues, Blind Lemon Jefferson, Django Reinhardt or Chavela Vargas, many of the most important artists historically have originated from less than auspicious circumstances." --Ian Brennan